thepudding/tACI/content/members/jeffery.md

 ---
-title: Forum Page Title
+title:Jeffery Miller
-date: 11-14-2005
+date: 09-04-2005
 ---

-Hello, my name is Jeffery Miller and I am the Secretary of the West Morris High Anime Club.
+Hello, my name is Jeffery Miller and have been the Secretary of the West Morris High Anime Club since it was founded by my longtime friend, Michael Liu, in mid 2005.
 I have been an enthusiast of Japanese animation for many years, and my favorite anime films and television shows include Akira, Ghost in the Shell, and Perfect Blue.
-In addition to anime, my interests include speech and debate, foreign lanuages, aviation, track and field and radio technology.
+In addition to anime, my interests include speech and debate, foreign lanuages, aviation, track and field, and radio technology.

 ## Education
 West Morris High School